 pass

 The run automatically starts when you enter the with block and ends when you exit it.
-All data logged within the block is associated with this run.
+All data logged (inputs, outputs, metrics, artifacts) and tasks executed within the block are associated with this run.
+You can also manually enter and exit runs by using __enter__ and __exit__ methods, but the context manager syntax is more pythonic.

 Run Names